 Managing risk is an iterative process and assists organisations in setting strategy, achieving objectives, and making informed decisions.
 It is also part of governance and leadership and how a business is managed at all levels.
 It is therefore a management system, a tool that is used to assess all types of business risk such as financial, operational, environmental risk etc.

 As employers you are legally obliged to keep all in the workplace safe from harm.
 Risk management of health and safety (H&S) risk, although obligatory, contributes to the improvement of management systems and enhances business performance.
+This article will detail the principles of risk management, allowing you to develop a suitable risk assessment management system for your business.

 The Relationship between EHS Risk Management and Business

-Risk management is not simply several documented risk assessments in a folder on a shelf.
+Risk managemnent is not simply several documented risk assessments in a folder on a shelf.
 It is a live system, ever changing and evolving as health and safety and other business risks emerge and change.
 Central to the risk management system is risk assessment: identifying, analysing, and evaluating risk to people’s health and safety in the workplace.
 This can be seen in the following video from the HSE:

 The approach and the type of risk assessment should be fitting with your business.
 There are many tools and various risk assessment types and matrices.
 However, keeping it simple and tailoring to your business works best and results in risk assessments that can be understood and followed by all.